Ths2-9Y-LqJt6/ansible-101/README.md

 Time to try your first Ansible command:

 ```
-ansible test -m ping -u root -k
+ansible test -m ls -u root -k
 ```

+This will ssh to each of the three hosts in the "test" group and run the "ls" command ("-m ls").
+It will do so as the root user ("-u root") and will prompt you for the root ssh password ("-k").

 When you run a playbook, you can specify which group to run that command or playbook on.
 For the command, just specify in the command itself (such as the example above).
 In playbooks, you can specify the host either in the playbook itself (i.e., hosts: <$hostgroup> as the first item in the playbook) or by limiting it when you run the playbook:

 ```
 ansible-playbook -l <$hostgroup_or_name> playbook.yml